-He overtook the Mercedes driver on the final lap in the season finale in Abu Dhabi in extremely controversial circumstances, which were the hot topic of conversation for weeks after the season ended, but he came away as the sport's newest World Champion and will look to retain his title in 2022.
+He overtook the Mercedes driver on the final lap in the season finale in Abu Dhabi in extremely controversial circumstances, which were the hot topic of conversation for weeks after the season ended, but he came away as the sport's newest World Champion.

 Verstappen rebukes ‘disgusting’ Mercedes cap-burning video